 - Collect the Main Idea Recording Sheets and determine whether or not students where able to define the main idea and write a sentence for each bag.

-- Give each student a copy of the Find the Main Idea: Animals worksheet to complete.
+- Give each student a copy of the Find the Main Idea: Animals worksheet to complete if time remains.

 Review and closing(10 minutes)

-- Call the class together, and have the students take turns sharing their recordings for each mystery bag.
+- Call the class together, and have the students take turns describing the main idea for each mystery bag.

 - Allow your students to discuss any similarities or differences in each station.